lin1328/ruri/doc/Security.md

 For example: `-X unshare -X chroot`.
 ## Radical:
 ### No new privs:
-Ruri supports enable no_new_privs bit by `-n` option, after enabling this, command like `sudo` will be unavailable for common user.
+Ruri supports enable no_new_privs bit by `-n` option, after enabling this, command like `sudo` will be unavailable for non-privileged user.
 ### Mount / as read-only:
 Ruri supports mounting the rootfs of container as read-only by using `-R` option, this will make all the container read-only.
 ### Do not create runtime dirs: